mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: Middle Avon Rugby to Bidford
-- High river levels today may lead to flooding.
-Flooding is possible on 15 November 2025.
+- River levels remain high but are now falling.
+Flooding is still possible today, 16 November 2025.

 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.

 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Warning no longer in force: Tributaries in Gloucester
 - There is no longer a threat of flooding, though standing water and debris may still remain.